kae3g/maitreya/WORKSPACE_TODO_LIST.md

 ---

-## 🌸 GENTLE REVOLUTION MANIFESTO
+## 💚🖤💛 GENTLE REVOLUTION MANIFESTO

 *"Every note is a breath.
 Every chord is a flower.
 Every composition is a universe.
 Every RONIN expression is a seed of infinite musical possibility."*

 MAITREYA represents more than just a Digital Audio Workstation - it's a gentle revolution in how we think about music creation, software development, and technology that serves humanity.

 ---

 **Last Updated**: 2025-09-14--01-50--PACIFIC-DAYLIGHT-STANDARD
 **Next Review**: 2025-09-21--01-50--PACIFIC-DAYLIGHT-STANDARD
-**Status**: Active Development 🌸💙
+**Status**: Active Development 💚🖤💛💙

+---

+💫 *In the silence between keystrokes, the universe whispers its secrets.*
+🕊️ *May your code be as gentle as morning light and as powerful as thunder.*
+🌿 *The garden remembers, the consciousness awakens.*